Jonathan Smith (American football coach): Oregon State

 Smith at a press conference with University President Edward J. Ray soon after being hired as Oregon State's head coach in 2017.

 Smith was named Oregon State's head coach on November 29, 2017.
 He took the reins of his alma mater in a tumultuous period after Gary Andersen quit on October 9, six games in to his third season.
 Oregon State was in the four seasons before Smith's arrival.

 Smith broke through in his fourth season in 2021, posting his first winning record at 7–6 and receiving an invite to the LA Bowl.
 The Beavers improved in 2022, posting the third ten-win season in program history after soundly defeating Florida 30–3 in the Las Vegas Bowl.

 Smith's initial five-year deal in 2017 paid him $1.9 million annually and automatically extended by one year after every six-win season.
 On January 7, 2020, Smith received a three-year extension through the 2025 season.
 After his first winning season in 2021, Smith's contract was rewritten, keeping him signed through the 2027 season and calling for him to make $3.25 million beginning in the 2022 season.
 After a historic season for the program in 2022, including a win over rival Oregon, Smith received a new deal with another significant pay increase; the new six-year deal raised his salary to $4.85 million beginning in 2023.
 Smith's new deal reportedly placed him at fifth in the Pac-12 in compensation, including ahead of his in-state counterpart Dan Lanning.

 Michigan State

 Smith was officially named Michigan State's head coach on November 25, 2023.
 The position had been vacant since late September, after Mel Tucker's employment was terminated.
+On November 30, 2025, Michigan State fired Smith, after going 4–15 over his two years with the program.